-The easiest way for individual investors to gain exposure to the All Country World Index (ACWI) is through ETFs.
+The easiest way for individual investors to gain exposure to the ACWI is through ETFs.
 Many different ETF providers use the ACWI in various forms, which means there are many different options available.
 But the three most popular providers are:

 - iShares MSCI ACWI Index Fund (ACWI)